Ansh2099/feedbeep-content-pipeline/PRD.md

 If `full_content` is missing:

-* Fallback: Bibek’s scraper plugs in for selected articles.
+* Fallback: Scraper module plugs in for selected articles.

 ---